 The more you prepare and practice the 'luckier' you will get!

-The magnificent Kruger National Park provides superb opportunities for those wildlife photographers (whether amateurs or professionals, 'true world travellers' or first-time adventurers, publishers of no books or 100 books) who do some research before visiting, discipline themselves to get up early (especially if they are staying outside the park!), use the sighting boards and drive slowly!
+The magnificent Kruger National Park provides superb opportunities for those wildlife photographers (whether amateurs or professionals, 'true world travelers' or first-time adventurers, publishers of no books or 100 books) who do some research before visiting, discipline themselves to get up early (especially if they are staying outside the park!), use the sighting boards, read books to increase your knowledge about photography and the flora & fauna, speak to other people in the park, and drive slowly!

 "Your time and money are valuable and the information in this book will help you save both." - Don Stilton, Florida, USA